 - Jilles Beers and Burgers is a simple restaurant, but is great for kids because of their kids corner.

-The best places for a drink in Ostend – according to me
+The best bars in Ostend – according to me

 - Vines wine bar is a really really nice wine bar.